Saturday, February 23, 2013

 First, about the cereal.
 You could probably use 1/3 cup wheat bran here instead but I haven’t been able to find it at the store, so I used my morning breakfast cereal.
 (If you make bran muffins, you are probably familiar with this strategy.)
 I would have preferred to use bran, simply because cereal has added sugar and salt.
 While mine is as good as they come—meaning, the main ingredients are whole wheat and wheat bran and it’s high in fiber and low in sugar and salt—cereal is still a processed food.
 But, hey, I’m a realist and consummately practical: that’s what I had this morning, and that’s what I used.
 And I’ll bet that’s what you’re most likely to have on hand as well.

-Second, perhaps you’ll find this muffin less sweet than those you’ve eaten, but it’s such a relative concept because taste bus actually o offer among people, and what you perceive as sweet or salty has to do with biology and environment.
+Second, perhaps you’ll find this muffin less sweet than those you’ve eaten, but it’s such a relative concept because taste bus actually do differ among us homo sapiens, and what you perceive as sweet or salty has to do with biology and environment.
 I find this muffin wondefullly balanced.
-If you don’t,you might step back and consider what else you’re eating before throwing this recipe out the window.
-In other words, if you’re not accustomed to a diet filed with whole grains, fruit, health fats, and not a lot of added salt and sugar, it will take time for your taste buds to catch up. but, just like when you switch from whole to skim milk, eventually you do adjust, and, more importantly, prefer the tastes of the “better-for-you” versions.
+If you don’t, you might step back and consider what else you’re eating before throwing this recipe out the window.
+In other words, if you’re not accustomed to a diet filed with whole grains, fruit, healthy fats, and not a lot of added salt and sugar, it will take time for your taste buds to catch up.
+But, just like when you switch from whole to skim milk, eventually you do adjust, and, more importantly, prefer the tastes of the “better-for-you” versions.

 Did I mention these muffins were amazing?